fishes text index | photo index

 Family Antennariidae

 Where seen?
 This all black and almost velvety frogfish is sometimes seen on our Southern shores.
 Among coral rubble.
-Two were seen on one visit to Pulau Semakau.
+There are suggestions that this is a black version of juvenile Spotted-tail frogfishes.

-Features: 6-10cm.
-All-black body covered with tiny bumps instead of scales.
-Some have sand-coloured markings on the edges of the fins and tail.
-The lure at the top of its head is pale beige and fluffy.
-It seems to have white markings on the inside of the mouth.
+Features: Those seen 6-10cm.
+Body globular, all black, some have sand-coloured markings on the body and edges of the fins and tail.
+Lacks scales and has a loose prickly skin instead.
 Lying motionless on the reef flat, it is easily mistaken for a black sponge!

 Sometimes mistaken for stonefish and scorpionfishes.
 Here's more on how to tell apart fishes that look like stones.